 Once the investigator has conducted adequate research, a final report of the investigation will be prepared as expeditiously as possible.
 The report shall include a determination as to whether or not the complaint has been sufficiently substantiated to justify further action.
 The report shall also include a recommendation for further action, if any.
+The Director will meet with the complainant(s) and their representative to report the results of the investigation.
 The Manager, Human Resources will ensure that the employee who has allegedly experienced workplace harassment and the alleged harasser(s), if he or she is a worker of the employer, are informed in writing of the results of the investigation.
 Furthermore, the Manager, Human Resources will share this information, in a manner that protects the privacy of all those involved to the greatest extent possible any corrective action that has been taken or that will be taken as a result of the investigation.